Hong Kong's police chief, security secretary to be promoted-report

-HONG KONG, June 25 (Reuters) - Hong Kong's Secretary of Security John Lee and police chief Chris Tang, key figures behind the city's authoritarian turn over the past year, are expected to be promoted "very soon," the South China Morning Post (SCMP) reported on Friday.
+HONG KONG (Reuters) - Hong Kong’s Secretary of Security John Lee and police chief Chris Tang, key figures behind the city’s authoritarian turn over the past year, are expected to be promoted “very soon,” the South China Morning Post (SCMP) reported on Friday.

 Lee will replace retiring Matthew Cheung as chief secretary, leader Carrie Lam’s No. 2, while Tang will replace Lee, SCMP said, citing unnamed sources.
 Tang will be replaced by one of his deputies, Raymond Siu.